 The content of work set will again vary from school to school, but try not to panic about having to teach your child new skills and information that you may not be comfortable with yourself.

 ‘We won’t be teaching any new content initially,’ says deputy head Beth Collins.
 ‘The focus will be on filling gaps and reinforcing the basics like times tables, number and place value, spelling, and grammar.’

 How much work is your child supposed to do each day?

 How long is a piece of string?

-The Department for Education (DfE) says that children who are being electively home educated must receive a ‘suitable full-time education’ – but that doesn’t apply when they’re at home because of isolation measures, rather than being home educated through choice.
+The DfE says that children who are being electively home educated must receive a ‘suitable full-time education’ – but that doesn’t apply when they’re at home because of lockdown measures, rather than being home educated through choice.

 In any case, the DfE says that home learning doesn’t have to mirror the patterns of the school day.
 You’re not required to:

 - have set hours during which education will take place

 - observe school hours, days or terms